tstolarczyk/SoHAPPy/docs/configuration.rst

 :class:`configuration.Configuration` class in :file:`configuration.py`.

 The following parameters are defined and mandatory in the configuration file.
 Extra parameters can be added and are notified as ignored at run time.
+The defauilt in the following tables are the one in the *data/config_ref.yaml* file.

 Physics parameters
 ------------------